-The exhibit is curated by Baron Mattern, a rising senior pursuing a degree in painting at KCAI.
+The enchanting works, curated by recent Kansas City Art Institute graduate E.K.
+Harrison, make up the latest in a yearlong series of Library exhibits curated by KCAI students.
 It is underwritten by the Richard J. Stern Foundation for the Arts and Pam and Gary Gradinger.

 Just a four-minute walk from Kansas City’s old First National Bank – now the home of the Central Library – some of the biggest names in American entertainment once made their way to a small photography studio and a man they trusted to cast them in just the right light.

 From 1915 to 1930, Orval Hixon photographed hundreds of rising stars of vaudeville, stage, and early film.
 More than two dozen of them would be immortalized on the Hollywood Walk of Fame.
 Their images, as captured by Hixon, are featured in the Library’s latest exhibit of his work in the gallery named for Hixon on the lower level of the Central Library.

 Co-presented by James R. and Joyce A. Finley, Charles David and Linda Hixon, and the Richard J. Stern Foundation for the Arts – Commerce Bank, Trustee.

 Efforts in Kansas City to combat blight and “renew” the city through redevelopment took off after World War II.
 But visionary ideas came at the expense of established neighborhoods, architectural landmarks, and sense of community.